AhmedEssam17/CyclomaticComplexity-and-HalsteadMetrics/README.md

 A code parsing algorithm is implemented from A to Z without using pycparser library.

 Project is supported by a simple GUI (tkinter) to display the code existing in the input file with the calculated metrics.

+For console scan of file or whole directory use command: python main.py scanFileORDirectory <pathToFileOrDirectory>